-The Board of Regents for the Oklahoma Agricultural and Mechanical Colleges and the Clery Act require all other employees (excluding counselors and Victim Advocate) who become aware of an instance of sexual violence to report the instance to Oklahoma State University Center for Health Sciences Department of Public Safety.
+The Board of Regents for the Oklahoma Agricultural and Mechanical Colleges and the Clery Act require all other employees (excluding counselors and Victim Advocate) who become aware of an instance of sexual violence to report the instance to the OSU-CHS Department of Public Safety.
 The victim's name should not be reported to the police without the victim's permission.
 The report should include the nature, date, time, and general location of an incident.
 This is a limited report which includes no information that would directly or indirectly identify the victim.
-This allows for the institution to track patterns, evaluate the program, and develop appropriate campus-wide responses.
+This allows for the institution to track patterns and develop appropriate campus-wide responses.

 Note that the Clery Act requires other crimes to be reported.
-Visit http://www.clery.org to learn more.
+Visit https://safety.okstate.edu/police/clery-act/ to learn more.